 Since leaving Sidley & Austin in Chicago in 1988 to join the firm, Alan has developed a national practice representing receivers of insolvent financial institutions, especially when the institutions have been victims of fraud perpetrated by their constituents.
 Alan frequently counsels and represents bank and insurance company receivers in asset recovery and professional liability investigations and litigation.
 He also advises insurance company receivers and independent fiduciaries on administrative matters such as claims procedures and reinsurance recoverables.

-- Alan is currently lead counsel to a receiver in confidential professional liability investigations and litigation involving officers, directors, brokerage firms and auditors arising out of a multi-million-dollar fraud perpetrated by an insider who looted the entity, faked his own suicide, disappeared, and was finally apprehended two years later.
+- Alan was lead counsel to the Receiver in professional liability investigations and litigation involving officers, directors, brokerage firms and auditors arising out of a multi-million-dollar fraud perpetrated by an insider who looted the entity and faked his own suicide.
+Over $8 million of settlements were obtained, some pre-filing and others durring litigation.

-- Alan acted as local counsel representing an insurance company subsidiary of a Fortune 100 company in a coverage action under a travel insurance policy.
-The plaintiff-claimant, a Maryland resident, had been detained in Aruba under suspicion of killing his girlfriend, the insured, for whom he had purchased the policy shortly before leaving on vacation.
-After his release, he filed a coverage action against the insurance company in Illinois, its domiciliary state.
+- Alan acted as local counsel in an Illinois case representing an insurance company subsidiary of a Fortune 100 company in a highly publicized coverage action.
 Alan assisted with a successful forum non conveniens motion, resulting in dismissal of the Illinois case.
 Alan has represented the client as lead counsel in several other matters since that time.

-- Alan represented the independent fiduciaries of two separate Multiple Employer Welfare Arrangements (MEWAs) and receivers of two separate Risk Retention Groups (RRGs) in professional liability litigation and numerous facets of estate administration, including federal and state court liquidation proceedings, claims analysis and objection proceedings, reinsurance recoverables, asset recovery and distribution, and estate closure.
+- Alan represented the Independent Fiduciaries of two separate Multiple Employer Welfare Arrangements (MEWAs) and Receivers of two separate Risk Retention Groups (RRGs) in professional liability litigation and numerous facets of estate administration, including federal and state court liquidation proceedings, claims adjudication and objection proceedings, reinsurance recoverables, asset recovery and distribution, and estate closure.

-- Alan was lead counsel to the receiver of three insolvent Illinois property and casualty insurers in RICO, fraud and breach of fiduciary duty claims against the insurers' dominant officer, director and shareholder, who was accused of looting the insurers through a complex web of affiliated companies.
-After defeating motions to dismiss and extensive pre-trial discovery, the case was settled favorably for the receiver.
-Alan and his co-counsel at the firm also sued the insurers' auditor for accounting malpractice, and won reversal in the Illinois Appellate Court of the lower court's dismissal of those claims.
-Shortly after the reversal, the malpractice claims settled favorably for the receiver.
-The appellate decision provides a significant precedent for receivers of insolvent entities, as the court imposed severe limits on the equitable defenses of imputation and in pari delicto as applied to receivers.
+- Alan was lead counsel to the Liquidator of three insolvent Illinois property and casualty insurers in RICO, fraud and breach of fiduciary duty claims against the insurers' dominant officer, director and shareholder, who was accused of looting the insurers through a complex web of affiliated companies.
+After defeating motions to dismiss and extensive pre-trial discovery, the case was settled favorably for the Liquidator.
+Alan and his co-counsel at the firm also sued the insurers' auditor for accounting malpractice, again obtaining a favorable settlement for the Receiver.
+An appellate decision in the case provides a significant precedent for receivers of insolvent entities by imposing severe limits on the equitable defenses of imputation and in pari delicto.
 The decision also established precedent in Illinois upholding the validity and applicability of tolling agreements as applied to statutes of repose.
 McRaith v.
 BDO Seidman LLP, 909 N.E.2d 310 (Ill.
 App.
 2009).

 - Alan has co-authored amicus briefs in the Illinois Appellate Court (concerning reinsurance recoverables) and the Supreme Court of Pennsylvania (concerning in pari delicto) for the International Association of Insurance Receivers, an organization of which he has been a member since the 1990s.